 Though it is now almost the 14th....

-I am going to be honest, last week was one of the best weeks ever - if not the best week ever - but the tiny brain I do have was totally fried.
-It took me until yesterday to start to tackle the newsletter and then I pulled an allnighter to get it here now.
+I am going to be honest, last week was one of the best weeks ever - if not the best week ever - but now I cannot think straight, I have "concert brain", it took me until yesterday to even start to tackle the newsletter but I pulled an allnighter to get it here now.
 This was not so hard as it sounds as mum is currently not very well, and her time clock is completely shot, so I am pulling all nighters anyway in order to sit up listening for her to wake.
+So this is both the slowest newsletter ever and the fastest I have ever done.

 Carreras Ltd. [tobacco : UK] “Round The World Scenic Models” (1925) 31/50 – C151-375 : C18-67